 These fired test bars (left to to right) compare H431, H550 and H435 at cone 10R (top) and cone 11, 10, 9 and 8 oxidation.

 H435 fires to a variegated speckled stone-grey color at cone 10R.
-It does not have as much speckle as H431 and has more than H550.
+It has more speckle than H550.
 In oxidation firing there is some very fine specks and the body retains a stoney light grey color through the cone 9-11 range.
 Although H435 may appear stable at cone 11 sometimes we cannot guarantee successful results in this range.

 H435 is quite dense in the bisque state compared to porcelains, thus it does not absorb water as fast or evenly.
 This may lead to some pinholes after the glaze has dried but these are no cause for concern as they heal during normal firing.
 We suggest that you do not bisque this body any lower than cone 06 because it does contain some carbonaceous material that needs to be burned away before the glaze firing if possible.

 Commercial brush-on glazes offer many colors and surfaces.
 For functional ware check for glaze fit (vital for quality functional ware).
 Do not assume food safety of brightly colored glazes in your kiln and with layering without a leach test (e.g. GLLE test).
 Consider using transparent or white liner glazes for food surfaces.